DRIVER EDUCATION OPTIONSfor Iowa Homeschooled Students

 √ Proof of insurance (required for the driving test)

-√ Student’s instruction permit
+√ Student’s instructional driving permit

 √ Parent's Iowa driver's license.
 If the parent does not accompany the minor to the driver’s license site, the student must bring a notarized parental consent form.